rangan269-ju/Summer-Project-on-Quantum-Dense-coding/README.md

 **Rangan Chakrabarty**

 B.Sc.
 (Hons.)
 Physics
-Jadavpur University
+Jadavpur University, India

 ---

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the **GPL-V3.0 License**.
 See the `LICENSE` file for details.